chtrembl/azure-cloud/petstore/03-configure-app-service-for-cd/README.md

 ![](images/petstoreapp_app4.png)

-Congratulations, you know Pet Store App Continuously Deploying into your App Service each and evey time an image is pushed to Azure Container Registry.
+Congratulations, you now have Pet Store App Continuously Deploying into your App Service each and evey time an image is pushed to Azure Container Registry.

 ---
 ➡️ Next guide: [04 - something](../04/README.md)